Explore the difficult, painful, or vulnerable parts of your story from a safer distance and a different perspective.

 - What are their three primary characteristics?
 Will their names reflect those characteristics?

-- What does your surface story take place?
+- Where does your surface story take place?
 When?

-- What resolution are your characters heading toward?
+- Toward what resolution are your characters heading?
 Why is this important to the story, and to your characters?
 How does this resolution parallel your deeper story?

 - What symbols will you use in the surface story to give clues to the theme of your deeper story?